English as an Additional Language

 At Woodlands, the teaching and learning, achievements, attitudes and wellbeing of all children are important.
 We encourage all children to achieve the highest possible standards and intend for children who use EAL to become proficient in the English language.

-As a school we will value the diversity, culture, language and heritage of all pupils.
-We want children who use EAL and their families to feel included and supported in our school community.
+As a school we value the diversity, culture, language and heritage of all pupils.
+We want children and their families, who use EAL, to feel included and supported in our school community.

-Children who use EAL from Reception to Year 6 are assessed within the first half term of starting Woodlands to the school, using The Bell Foundation’s EAL assessment framework.
+Children who use EAL from Reception to Year 6 are assessed within the first half term of starting Woodlands, using The Bell Foundation’s EAL assessment framework.
 This is used to establish a baseline assessment of the child’s English language proficiency.
-Children are they given an overall English Language proficiency band from A- New to English to E- Fluent.
+Children are then given an overall English Language proficiency band from A- New to English to E- Fluent.

-If a child is not fluent in English then their teachers, support staff and the EAL leader work together to create a personalised, termly support program.
-The programs set targets and outlines any additional support each child needs to access ‘The National Curriculum’ or ‘Early Years Framework’ and support their English language development.
+If a child is not fluent in English then teachers, support staff and the EAL leader will work together to create a personalised, termly support program.
+The programs set targets and outline additional support each child needs to access ‘The National Curriculum’ or ‘Early Years Framework’ and support their English language development.
 The programs are reviewed each term, the children are re-assessed, new targets set and support programs updated.